David Eggen: Political career

 Eggen was first elected to the Legislative Assembly of Alberta as a New Democrat in the 2004 Alberta general election, narrowly defeating incumbent Progressive Conservative Brent Rathgeber.
 He was the first NDP representative elected in Edmonton-Calder since 1993, increasing his party's share of the vote from 18% to 36%.
 His victory was widely attributed to a two-year canvassing campaign in the run-up to the election.
 He served as the NDP's critic for Agriculture and Food, Environment, K-12 Education, Sustainable Resource Development, and Tourism and Culture.

 He was defeated in the 2008 election by Progressive Conservative Doug Elniski.
 After this defeat Eggen assumed the Alberta Executive Director's position for Friends of Medicare, an advocacy group that supports public healthcare.
 Eggen regained his seat in the 2012 provincial election and retained it with a greatly increased margin in the 2015 election.

 After the 2015 election Eggen was sworn in as the Minister of Education and as the Minister of Culture and Tourism.
 He maintained his position as Minister of Education until the 2019 election but was replaced by Ricardo Miranda as Minister of Culture and Tourism.
+As of June 21, 2024, he serves as the Whip of the Official Opposition caucus.